MicrosoftDocs/Hololens/hololens/hololens2-enterprise-troubleshooting.md

 ### Symptoms

-- Using PIN to logon will fail after entering the correct PIN.
+- Using PIN to sign in fails after entering the correct PIN.
-- Using the web logon method will fail after successfully signing in on the web page.
+- Using the web sign-in method will fail after successfully signing in on the web page.
-- The device is not listed as “Microsoft Entra joined” in [Azure portal](https://portal.azure.com/) -> Microsoft Entra ID -> Devices.
+- The device isn't listed as “Microsoft Entra joined” in [Azure portal](https://portal.azure.com/) -> Microsoft Entra ID -> Devices.

 ### Cause